rickstaa/tmux-notify/README.md

 #### Change the verbose notification message

-To change the verbose notifaction text put `set -g @tnotify-verbose-msg 'put your notification text here'` in `.tmux.conf`.
+To change the verbose notification text put `set -g @tnotify-verbose-msg 'put your notification text here'` in `.tmux.conf`.
 You can use all the tmux variables in your notification text.
 Some useful tmux aliases are:

 -   `#D`: Pane id
 -   `#P`: Pane index